October 2019 update:

 What’s the reason behind this slightly bizarre phenomenon?
 It’s difficult to say, as the sites themselves don’t appear to be doing anything unsavoury – they simply have a scraped page of images and links:

 With direct links to those images on the sites they were found on, there aren’t any affiliate or CPA links, malware, sneaky redirects, or anything on the sites that would be financially beneficial for them to snare visitors with.

 Some have speculated that this could simply be a form of referral spam; alternatively it could be an experiment into negative SEO on a wide scale – this is something that will become apparent in due course.
 Given the scale that it seems to be happening at (there has been mention of this on internet marketing forums as well) we believe the search engines should be intelligent enough to realise that this is not deliberate manipulation by webmasters.

 Do I need to take action?

-It certainly wouldn’t hurt to create a disavow file, or update one that you already have (if you’re unsure of what a disavow file is, Google’s documentation on that is here).
+It certainly shouldn’t hurt to create a disavow file specifically for these links, or update one that you already have (if you’re unsure of what a disavow file is, Google’s documentation on that is here).
 Finding all of the sites should be easy enough – simply log into your backlink tool of choice, and filter on the anchortext of the sites linking to your domain (which will invariably be “get free high quality hd wallpapers” or similar) also, as they all have very similar domain names and country code top level domains, they should be easy to spot.
 It’s not something we’re overly concerned about, although it is something that clients may need to be aware of for reporting purposes.

 If you’d like advice on the offsite part of SEO, why not get in touch with us today and find out how we can help!